Megatrends drive cloud adoption—and improve security for all

 At Google Cloud, we prioritize security by design and have a team of security engineers who work continuously to deliver secure products and customer controls.
 Additionally, we also take advantage of industry megatrends that increase cloud security further, outpacing the security of on-prem infrastructure.

-These eight megatrends actually compound the security advantages of the cloud compared with on-prem environments (or at least those that are not part of a distributed or trusted partner cloud).
-IT-decision makers should pay close attention to these megatrends because they’re not just transient issues to be ignored once 2023 rolls around—they guide the development of cloud security and technology, and will continue to do so for the foreseeable future.
+These nine megatrends actually compound the security advantages of the cloud compared with on-prem environments (or at least those that are not part of a distributed or trusted partner cloud).
+IT-decision makers should pay close attention to these megatrends because they’re not just transient issues to be ignored once 2023 rolls around — they guide the development of cloud security and technology, and will continue to do so for the foreseeable future.

 Let’s look at these megatrends in more depth.